Research Project Workshop, University of Iceland, 13–14 May 2019

 Humanities Conference, University of Iceland, 9 March 2019

-Session organised by the research team titled Family and household economy at the beginning of the 18th century.
-Three papers were presented: Óskar Guðlaugsson and Guðmundur Jónsson, „A look at farm household budgets.
-Estimates of farm income and expenditure in 1703“; Árni Daníel Júlíusson and Ingibjörg Jónsdóttir, “Manors at close inspection.
-An analysis of manors using HGIS“; Ólöf Garðarsdóttir and Sigríður Hjördís Jörundsdóttir, „The transition to adulthood in light of the West European family structure.
-What do the sources say about transition between stages in the life course“?
+Family and household economy at the beginning of the 18th century.
+Session organized by the research team with three presentations: Óskar Guðlaugsson and Guðmundur Jónsson, “A look at farm household budgets.
+Estimates of farm income and expenditure in 1703”; Árni Daníel Júlíusson and Ingibjörg Jónsdóttir, “Manors at close inspection.
+An analysis of manors using HGIS“; Ólöf Garðarsdóttir and Sigríður Hjördís Jörundsdóttir, “The transition to adulthood in light of the West European family structure.
+What do the sources say about transition between stages in the life course”?

 Social Science History Association Conference, Phoenix, Arizona, November 2018